aleszu/text-mining-course/README.md

   geom_line(stat="identity")
 ```

-**Question:** What other string-based questions might you want to ask this dataset?

-Here's a helpful stringr [cheat sheet](https://github.com/rstudio/cheatsheets/raw/master/strings.pdf) from RStudio.
+**Question:** Take a look at this helpful stringr [cheat sheet](https://github.com/rstudio/cheatsheets/raw/master/strings.pdf) from RStudio.
 Notice all the fun things you can do!
+What other string-based questions might you want to ask this dataset?

 ![img](img/stringr-cheatsheet.png)